d7laungani/DLLocalNotifications/README.md

 // The date you would like the notification to fire at let triggerDate = Date().addingTimeInterval(300)

-let firstNotification = DLNotification(identifier: "firstNotification", alertTitle: "Notificaiton Alert", alertBody: "You have successfully created a notification", date: triggerDate, repeats: .None)
+let firstNotification = DLNotification(identifier: "firstNotification", alertTitle: "Notification Alert", alertBody: "You have successfully created a notification", date: triggerDate, repeats: .None)

 let scheduler = DLNotificationScheduler() scheduler.scheduleNotification(notification: firstNotification)